GirlsDoPorn: Trials and charges

-There are multiple reported cases of attempted disruption or obstruction during the trial.
+There are multiple reported cases of attempted disruption or obstruction during trials.
 Attorney Holm was harassed throughout the legal process, with fake gay porn images of him spread, and one woman testifying that she was paid to make repeated harassing phone calls to him by a GirlsDoPorn employee.
 He reported that harassing posts on social media and pornography blogs were made about himself, his wife and young daughter, and that a private investigator was hired to follow him.
 In a separate case, brothers Fredrick Jimenez and Efrain Jimenez were charged in December 2019 for obstruction of sex trafficking enforcement.
 The complaint states that they tried to remove and destroy evidence related to the federal sex trafficking in October 2019.
 Fredrick Jimenez was an ex-employee of GirlsDoPorn.
 Prosecutors also collated evidence of witness harassment: a U.S. attorney found evidence that defendants called the plaintiffs to falsely pose as journalists.
 A witness alleged that a co-defendant offered her $1,000 in exchange for not testifying in the trial.
 FBI agents found a planned video script, "22 Whores + 5 Shady Lawyers VS GirlsDoPorn", which encouraged viewers to spread the real names of the plaintiffs.

-In December 2020, Garcia pled guilty to federal charges of sex trafficking by force, fraud, and coercion.
-On June 14, 2021, Garcia was sentenced to 20 years in custody, more than the prosecutors' suggested 12.5 years and the 7 years sought by his defense team.
-He will also be on supervised release for 10 years following the end of his custodial term.
-In January 2021, Gyi pleaded guilty to conspiracy to commit sex trafficking by force, fraud, and coercion; he lied to performers that their videos would not be posted on the internet.
-He was sentenced to four years in prison on November 9, 2022.
-Six of his victims gave their impact statements during his sentencing hearing.
-In March 2023, Gyi was ordered to pay over $100,000 as restitution to two of his victims.

-In April 2021, Moser pleaded guilty to conspiracy to commit sex trafficking by force, fraud, and coercion.

-On February 10, 2022, a superseding indictment was filed charging Michael Pratt and Matthew Wolfe with additional charges of sex trafficking as new victims came forward to join the federal case.
-The charges of production of child pornography and sex trafficking of a minor were also added against Wolfe.
-On July 26, 2022, Wolfe plead guilty to the count of conspiracy to commit sex trafficking by force, fraud and coercion.
-He was due to be sentenced on October 10, 2022.

-On December 21, 2022, Pratt—a U.S. foreign national—was arrested in a hotel in Madrid, Spain by the Spanish National Police pursuant to an Interpol Red Notice, after three years in hiding.
-This followed assistance by U.S. Immigration and Customs Enforcement (ICE), who received a tip line lead.